Thomas Coventry, 1st Earl of Coventry

 Thomas Coventry, 1st Earl of Coventry (ca. 1629 – 15 July 1699), became 5th Baron Coventry on the death of his nephew in 1687.
 He was created 1st Earl of Coventry in 1697.
 He was an English politician who sat in the House of Commons at various times between 1660 and 1687 when he succeeded to the peerage.

 Early life

-Thomas jnr., was the younger son of Thomas Coventry, 2nd Baron Coventry, and his wife Mary (née Craven).
+Thomas was the younger son of Thomas Coventry, 2nd Baron Coventry, and his wife Mary (née Craven).
 Thomas Coventry, 1st Baron Coventry, was his grandfather.
 In April 1660, he was elected Member of Parliament for Droitwich in the Convention Parliament.
 He was elected MP for Camelford in 1661 for the Cavalier Parliament.
 In 1681 he was elected MP for Warwick and was re-elected in 1685.
 He succeeded his nephew as fifth Baron Coventry in 1687 and entered the House of Lords.
 In 1697 he was made Viscount Deerhurst, of the hundred of Deerhurst in the County of Gloucester, and Earl of Coventry.